saam is the Afrikaans word for together

 Ralph Waldo Emerson

-Stefani's interest solidified when she began collecting the ancient Hebron trade beads which are featured in her strands.
+Stefani's interest intensified when she began collecting the ancient Hebron glass trade beads which are featured in her strands.
 Hundreds of years old and made from the sands and salts of the Dead Sea, these beads were prized throughout the Africa and Europe.
-Most have traveled thousands of miles and through several continents which adds to their mystery and allure.
+Most have traveled thousands of miles and through several continents which adds to their allure.

 Stefani lives in Park City, Utah.
-She sits on the board of the Kimball Art Center and is currently teaching art at McPolin Elementary School.
-She thrives on living in a mountain resort town and getting to meet residents and visitors from all over the world.
+She sits on the board of the Kimball Art Center and is a founder of the Elementary Visual Arts (EVA) program which provides art education in the public elementary schools.
+Stefani thrives on living in a mountain resort town and getting to meet residents and visitors from all over the world.
 She especially loves to travel.

 @ Robert Smithson's Spiral Jetty.